 Gear Setup Recommended for Beginner BC Skiers

-Bindings: G3 | ion 10
+BINDINGS: G3 | ion 10

-Boots: SCARPA | Maestrale
+BOOTS: SCARPA | Maestrale

-Kuroda Mountain Guide Office
+Reviewer: Makoto Kuroda, Kuroda Mountain Guide Office

 [Profile]

-We provide private guides for small groups, supporting original mountain trips suited to each level.
-We value not only skiing but also the spirit of travel.
+I offer small-group private guiding services, supporting unique mountain expeditions tailored to each individual's skill level.
+I value not only skiing but also the spirit of travel in my service.

 [Qualifications]